Haiti entry requirements for Tanzania passport holders

 Must be valid for the duration of your stay

-Your Tanzanian passport needs to be valid for the entire time you plan to stay in Haiti.
-Immigration officers at Port-au-Prince airport check this at the counter.
+Your Tanzanian passport needs to be valid for at least the full 90 days you plan to stay in Haiti.
+Airlines check this at check-in, and Haitian immigration will deny boarding if your passport expires sooner.

 Required